-You can try and minimize your dog’s campground interactions by going out early in the morning, requesting a campsite away from main thoroughfares in the campground, and picking less-traveled trails and camping spots.
+You can try and minimize your dog’s campground interactions by scheduling outings for early in the morning, requesting a campsite away from main thoroughfares in the campground, and picking less-traveled trails and camping spots.

 While camping with a reactive dog will take more diligence and work on your part, it’s definitely possible.